-- In the next circle, draw or write: Local organisations or other people in your neighbourhood or community you see outside of school and feel safe talking to.
+Examples: other pupils, teachers, office staff, librarian, school nurse. - In the next circle, draw or write: Local organisations or other people in your neighbourhood or community who you see outside of school and feel safe talking to.
 Examples: GP, emergency services, youth workers, youth club friends, people at a sports club, neighbours, religious leaders. - In the next circle, draw or write: UK organisations or other support systems that would have tools or resources if you or a friend needed help.
 Examples: ChildLine, Young Minds.
-For more ideas, see the list of organisations that can help in the background reading. - In the last circle, draw or write: Organisations or resources outside the UK that work to protect all children around the world and/or work to protect all children's rights to good mental health.
+For more ideas, see the list of organisations that can help in the background reading in the introductory pack. - In the last circle, draw or write: Organisations or resources outside the UK that work to protect all children around the world and/or work to protect all children's rights to good mental health.
 Examples: UNICEF, Oxfam, Save the Children, some of the international youth advocates from Activity 5.

-Note: Use this activity to encourage young people to identify who they can talk to and think about why those people make them feel safe.
+Note: Use this activity to encourage children to identify who they can talk to and think about why those people make them feel safe.
 Be prepared to adapt this activity so it meets the needs and situations of the children you're working with.

-This might be more difficult and take more time for some children than others, for example some children may not feel safe talking to family members due to individual home situations.
+This might be more difficult and take more time for some children than others.
+For example, some children may not feel safe talking to family members due to individual home situations.
 In a case where an activity prompts a child to disclose that something has happened to make them feel very worried, anxious or unsafe, be sure to follow the safeguarding protocols of your school or organisation.